 |30.
 11.||Floyd-Warshall: An algebraic point of view.
 All-pairs shortest paths: making use of matrix multiplication.
 Divide & conquer algorithm for transitive closure.
 Seidel's algorithm for undirected unweighted graphs.|

-Exam dates will be listed in SIS, please sign up there.
-If no date suits you, let me know and we can arrange another one.
+Exam dates are listed in SIS, please sign up there.
+If no date suits you, let me know and we can arrange a different one.
 If you want to consult anything before the exam, feel free to ask.